Learning Query-Specific Rubrics from Human Preferences for DeepResearch Report Generation: Experiments

 \subsection{Experimental Settings}

-\paragraph{Datasets.} To address \textbf{RQ1}, we partition the constructed human preference dataset $\mathcal{D}$ into training, validation, and test splits with a ratio of $8{:}1{:}1$, where $10\%$ of the data is reserved for testing.
-The split is performed in a topic-balanced manner, ensuring that all topics are represented across the training, validation, and test sets.
-To address \textbf{RQ2} and \textbf{RQ3}, we evaluate our method on the widely adopted DeepResearch Bench~\cite{Du2025DeepResearchBA}, which comprises $100$ queries, $50$ in Chinese and $50$ in English, spanning a diverse range of research topics.
+\textbf{Datasets.}\quad For \textbf{RQ1}, we partition $\mathcal{D}$ into train/val/test splits with an $8{:}1{:}1$ ratio at the query level in a topic-balanced manner, so that every topic appears in all splits.
+For \textbf{RQ2} and \textbf{RQ3}, we additionally evaluate on DeepResearch Bench~\cite{Du2025DeepResearchBA} ($50$ Chinese and $50$ English research queries).

-\paragraph{Implementation Details.} All experiments are performed on a dedicated large-scale GPU cluster equipped with NVIDIA H20 GPUs.
-Rubric generators are trained on $8$ H20 GPUs, while training of DeepResearch agents within the MaMs workflow utilizes $32$ H20 GPUs.
-To enable large-scale, high-concurrency inference for both rubric scoring and LLM-as-a-Judge evaluation during reinforcement learning, we further deploy $192$ H20 GPUs using the vLLM framework~\cite{kwon2023efficient} to run Qwen3-235B-A22B, ensuring that all requests are processed end-to-end within $4$ minutes.
-Full implementation, infrastructure details, and hyperparameters are provided in Appendix~\ref{app:imple}.

-\paragraph{Metrics.} We evaluate the performance of preference modeling using two complementary metrics.
-Preference accuracy measures how often the model assigns a higher score to the preferred response than to the rejected one, and is equivalent to the AUC in pairwise preference evaluation, reflecting ranking correctness.
-To further assess the magnitude and stability of preference separation, we report the paired Cohen's $d$, which quantifies the standardized difference between accepted and rejected responses across queries.
-While preference accuracy captures whether the ordering is correct, Cohen's $d$~\cite{diener2010cohen} characterizes how strongly and consistently the model distinguishes preferred outputs, providing a more nuanced view of preference quality.
-In DeepResearch Bench, ``comprehensiveness'', ``Depth'', ``instruction following'', and ``readability'' are predefined evaluation dimensions, each assessed by LLM judges using the official benchmark prompts.